 Staffing of the CRR division is comprised of three full-time lieutenants, one of whom serves as the division manager and six full-time firefighters, all working 24 hours on duty, 48 hours off.
+In 2025 the union and the district are exploring the possibility of a 48 on 96 off schedule.
 CRR division staffing is illustrated in Table 23.